 Best Time to Visit Baja

-In general, the best time to visit Baja is November to April.
+In general, the best time to visit Baja is from November to April.
 The winter months in Baja bring sunny days and cooler nights (pack a jacket) that are ideal for camping.
 This is also peak wind season in wind sport areas like La Ventana and Los Barriles, so be prepared for windy afternoons and strong gusts of wind.

-The summer months get hot and muggy on the Gulf of California coast and central desert.
+The summer months get hot and muggy on the Gulf of California coast and the central desert.
 While the Pacific Coast has comfortable weather year-round, especially in the northern Pacific.

-If you like swimming, snorkeling, or scuba diving, May and October are when the water is warm and the weather isn’t too hot.
+If you like swimming, snorkeling, or scuba diving, May and October are when the water is warm, and the weather isn’t too hot.
 Just be aware that peak hurricane season in Baja California Sur usually lasts from the end of August to the beginning of October.

 Busiest Travel Times in Baja: